pythonicdroids/masterpiece/README.md

 - If you want to learn piano but you don't think you can afford the 6,000 dollars per year for lessons, then this is the perfect solution

+  will get people interested into instrument-if someones playin a bunch of notes that sound good then it can be transformed into a piano piece

+- sounds like its not original enough

+- sounds like its more reasonable than ishanvis

 What abt micronotes
 Needs to be more general-too specific
 What abt upright pianos
 For electric pianos-USB
+Ishanvi says that this is basically a improvment to help others get better at something they already know\
+expensive
 ### Kavya

 #### VR Contact Lenses